-PHIL 2 Ethics 3 units
+PHIL 2 Ethics 54 lecture hours

-C-ID PHIL 120
+Transferable to CSU/UC C-ID PHIL 120

 An introduction to the study of ethics emphasizing the relevance of ethics to everyday decision making.
 Topics include: the human context of moral reasoning, relativism, subjectivism, religion and ethics, conscience and moral development, ethical egoism, utilitarianism, the ethics of duty, rights ethics, virtue ethics and the good life, and case studies in moral reasoning.
 (L)